cmbothwell/hedgineer/README.md

 ## Enhancement C: Robustly Exporting to External Tools

 We might want to export our Security Master to other tools, programming languages, environments, databases etc. We also might want to persist copies of it for durability or compliance requirements.
 I wanted to explore how I might use Apache Arrow to serve as a unified interface for exporting and importing.
 Arrow is an in-memory format for describing structued tabular data in a column-first format.
-If we can serialize our Security Master data to Arrow, we can use Arrow as an interface for exporting to various other formats and importing this data back to our Security Master in exactly the format we expect.
+If we can serialize our Security Master data to Arrow, we can use Arrow as an interface for exporting to various other formats as well as importing this data back to our Security Master in exactly the format we expect.

 This turned out to work really well, and I was super pleased how this little experiment turned out!
 Using the official Python bindings `pyarrow`, it was very straightforward to serialize our Security Master to an in-memory Arrow table: